HeshanKarunaratne/cka/README.md

 kubectl describe crd <CRD_NAME>
 ```

+#### Custom Controllers

+We need to monitor the status of the objects in ETCD and perform actions such as making calls to the flight booking API to book, edit or cancel flight tickets.
+For that we need a custom controller.
+A controller is any process or code that runs in a loop and is continuously monitoring the kubernetes cluster and listening to events of specific objects being changed.

 #### Networks
 IP address is assigned to a pod.
 All nodes can communicate with all containers and vice versa without using a NAT.
 Internal pod network is in the range of 10.244.0.0